2018 Dockerty Cup

 The 2018 Dockerty Cup was a football (soccer) knockout-cup competition held between men's clubs in Victoria, Australia in 2018, the annual edition of the Dockerty Cup.
 Victorian soccer clubs from the 5 State League Divisions, regional, metros and masters leagues - plus the 12 Clubs from the National Premier Leagues Victoria - competed for the Dockerty Cup trophy.

 The competition also served as Qualifying Rounds for the 2018 FFA Cup.
-In addition to the two Victorian A-League clubs, and Heidelberg United as 2017 National Premier Leagues champions, the four Preliminary Round 7 winners qualified for the final rounds of the 2018 FFA Cup, entering at the Round of 32.
+In addition to the two Victorian A-League clubs, and Heidelberg United as 2017 National Premier Leagues champions, the four Preliminary Round 7 winners qualified for the final rounds of the 2018 FFA Cup, entering the Round of 32.

 Format

 Prize fund

 The prize fund is detailed below.

 Preliminary rounds

 Victorian clubs participated in the 2018 FFA Cup via the preliminary rounds.
 This was open to teams from the National Premier Leagues Victoria, Victorian State League divisions, regional and metros leagues.
 Teams were seeded in terms of which round they would enter based on their division in 2018.
 Heidelberg United did not participate in the Victorian qualifying rounds, as they had already qualified into the FFA Cup as 2017 National Premier Leagues champions.

 The five qualifiers for the final rounds were: